parkmandpl/wp-basics/index.md

 published: true
 ---

-## Create your own wesbite with WordPress
+## Create your own website with WordPress

 This is a gathering of resources to help you create a WordPress site.